Sohini-pillay/429-project/README.md

 Experimental packet modifications intended to evade machine learning based Network Intrusion Detection Systems (NIDSs).

 ## System Overview
-The goal of our system is to modify malicious traffic to make it appear benign to a target Network Intrusion Detection System (NIDS).
+The goal of our system is to modify malicious traffic to make it appear benign to a target Network Intrusion Detection System (NIDS) by perturbing the timestamp and adding no-ops to the header.
 The important constraint in our project is that our modifications to traffic must not affect their functionality and adhere to netowrk protocols.

 ![System Model](figures/system_model.png)